thomasjonesmc/mic-recorder-to-mp3/README.md

 Forked from [mic-recorder-to-mp3](https://github.com/closeio/mic-recorder-to-mp3)

-This branch modifies the getUserMedia to remove echoCancellation, autoGainControl and noiseSuppression.
+This fork modifies the getUserMedia to remove echoCancellation, autoGainControl and noiseSuppression.

 # Microphone Recorder to Mp3